Wigner-Seitz defect analysis

 For this, the modifier provides the Output per-type occupancies option.
 If activated, the modifier breaks down the

 occupancy number of each site into type-specific counts.
 Thus, if the displaced configuration contains

 atoms of different types, then this allows you to determine how many atoms of each type occupy each

 site of the reference crystal.
 The per-type occupancy numbers are output as

 Occupancy particle property.
 For example, the

-Occupancy.1 contains the number of atoms of type 1 that occupy a site.
+Occupancy.1 will contain the number of atoms of type 1 occupying a site.